IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_power/docs/PCloudTenantsSSHKeysApi.md

 body = IbmCloudPower::SSHKey.new({name: 'name_example', ssh_key: 'ssh_key_example'}) # SSHKey | Parameters for the creation of a new SSH key

 begin
-  # Add a new SSH key to the tenant
+  # Add a new SSH key to the Tenant
   result = api_instance.pcloud_tenants_sshkeys_post(tenant_id, body)
   p result
 rescue IbmCloudPower::ApiError => e